Harlan’s Red-tailed Hawk on the Breeding Grounds in Alaska

 From the Anchorage area:

 Something interesting is happening in Anchorage.
-Although I’ve seen plenty of birds in the region that fit what we call the “typical” Harlan’s (Dark morph, light bib, silver or white tail, mottled flight feathers, etc.), I’ve found two individuals that have caused pause.
+Although I’ve seen plenty of birds in the region that fit what we call the “typical” Harlan’s (Dark morph, light bib, silver or white tail, mottled flight feathers, etc.), I’ve found two individuals, a pair, that are worth documenting.
 It’s important to note that I’ve been working in a fairly restricted area on the U.S. Air Force base at the north end of the city.
-I’ve found two birds that belong to different breeding pairs that have interesting qualities to their plumage.
+I haven’t been able to cover much area throughout the valley, but much of my assumptions about other Red-tailed Hawk in this region come from observations at Gunsight Mountain Hawkwatch.

 The first bird is a light morph female that my friend Laura showed me (Photo 7.).
 Although it has qualities typical for Harlan’s such as a mottled tail with silver and white tones amidst red, and globular belly markings, it also possesses traits reminiscent of other subspecies such as B. j. abieticola (Northern).
 Most notable is the barring throughout the wing lining, and on the belly.
 Also notable is the regular and distinct barring in the flight feathers.
 The question arises whether this bird’s phenotype is an infrequent but regular occurrence in the harlani population, or a result of integradation somewhere in its recent lineage?
 Although the area is an intergrade zone for many other species, I’m fully comfortable saying that I don’t know, nor do I want to suggest one over the other.
 The most exciting part is not knowing, and realizing there is a frontier to explore in our understanding of this species.